 Pacifica, a six-mile stretch of a city, is located in San Mateo County, on the coast of California between San Francisco and Half Moon Bay.
 Highly regarded as a popular surfing destination, the city is made up of several small valleys and has the Pacific Ocean to the west.
 Most visitors and locals spend time at Rockaway Beach, known for its scenic overlook, shopping and restaurants.

-This California Historical Landmark was founded before the Civil War as a military garrison; today, it’s popular with tourists thanks to the breathtaking views of the Pacific Ocean, rugged beaches, sand duns and coves.
-Situated right on the coast, the town is small, stretching only 2.8 miles, but well known for Glass Beach, appropriately named and abundant with sea glass, and the Mendocino Coast Botanical Gardens, cozied up right along the coastline.
+This California Historical Landmark was founded before the Civil War as a military garrison.
+Today, it’s popular with tourists thanks to the breathtaking views of the Pacific Ocean, rugged beaches, sand dunes and coves.
+Situated right on the coast, the town is small, stretching for just over four miles along the coast, but well known for Glass Beach, appropriately named for its abundance of sea glass (natural frosted glass), and the Mendocino Coast Botanical Gardens, which is cozied up right along the coastline.